Germany Overtakes Japan As Third-biggest Economy - UrduPoint

 When in 2010 Japan was overtaken as number two by Asian rival China -- whose economy is now around four times larger -- it prompted major soul-searching.

-While largely a product of the yen's slide, falling behind Germany will still be a blow to Japan's self-esteem and add to the pressure on unpopular Prime Minister Fumio Kishida.
+While more down to the yen's slide, falling behind Germany will still be a blow to Japan's self-esteem and add to the pressure on unpopular Prime Minister Fumio Kishida.

-More humiliation is to come with booming India projected to overtake Japan in 2026 and Germany in 2027 in terms of output -- although not in GDP per capita -- according to the International Monetary Fund.
+Kishida, reeling from a string of scandals, has already reshuffled his cabinet twice and in November announced a stimulus package worth 17 trillion yen ($118.5 billion).

-Germany and Japan "are shrinking in terms of contribution to global growth in favour of faster-growing ones... because their productivity is already very high and it is very hard to increase it," said Natixis economist Alicia Garcia-Herrero.
+More pain is to come, as India's economy, with a burgeoning young population, is projected to overtake Japan in 2026 -- then Germany in 2027 -- according to the International Monetary Fund.

-"Of course, both Germany and Japan could take measures to mitigate this.
-The most obvious one is allowing for more immigration or increasing the fertility rate," she told AFP.
+The Nikkei financial daily said in an editorial last week that the German economy faces its own problems.

 Recent Stories